voxwivas/lab-inventory/README.md

 <p>To compile with tests use : <br/><code>mvn clean package</code> </p>
 <p>To compile without tests use :<br/> <code>mvn clean package -DskipTests=true </code></p>

-<p>After executing either of the above commands use <code>java -jar target/lab-experiment-inventory-0.0.1-SNAPSHOT.jar
+<p>After executing either of the above commands use the below command to run the service .<br/><code>java -jar target/lab-experiment-inventory-0.0.1-SNAPSHOT.jar
-</code> to run the service</p>
+</code></p>

 #### Using the springboot maven plugin